-But President Hyde was unable either to execute the laws or to bring the prisoners to trial.
+But President Edward Hyde was unable either to execute the laws or to bring the prisoners to trial.
 Thomas Cary soon escaped, declared himself President once again, and prepared with a brigantine and a force of men to attack President Hyde.
 In this move, which was essentially warlike in its character, Thomas Cary probably had the assistance of only a few of the Quakers.
 President Hyde and his Executive Council retired to a place of safety and sent an urgent message to Virginia for aid.
-Governor Spotswood and his council resolved at first to try mediation.
+Governor Alexander Spotswood and his council resolved at first to try mediation.

 Therefore they sent John Clayton with two letters to Thomas Cary, one conciliatory in tone, and the other to be delivered only in case he should persist in his rebellion-declaring the purpose of the Virginia government to support Edward Hyde.
 At first Thomas Cary expressed his willingness to confer with his opponent and even named a place.
 But soon after, whether from fear of foul play or not, he changed his mind, and advanced again to attack.

 John Clayton now returned to Virginia bearing a request for armed assistance.
-Gov. Spotswood ordered out the militia of the southern counties and sent a body of marines from a guardship into Carolina.
+Governor Spotswood ordered out the militia of the southern counties and sent a body of marines from a guard ship into Carolina.
 But before they reached the Chowan River, Thomas Cary abandoned forcible resistance and with a few of his associates retired into the Tuscarora country, whence they soon passed into Virginia.

 There they declared their purpose of going to England to justify their conduct before the proprietors.
-Gov. Spotswood, as soon as he ascertained by examining them that their only desire was a fair trial, hastened their departure, with such information as he could give about the uprising.
+Governor Spotswood, as soon as he ascertained by examining them that their only desire was a fair trial, hastened their departure, with such information as he could give about the uprising.
 Sometime later a preliminary complaint was sent over by Edward Hyde and his Executive Council, who in the meantime had resumed the unobstructed administration of government of North Carolina.